deeplang-org/deeplang-org.github.io/_posts/2021-3-21-transpilers-in-web-frontend-engineering.md

 <!--more-->

 Zhai xuguang is a web frontend engineer and works for Ali gaode group.
 He will give us a talk about transpilers such as babel, terser, eslint, prettier, postcss, stylelint, posthtml,  vue template compiler.
-He also talk about to how to use in bundler.

 **Key words**: transpiler, web